-Install Apipheny by clicking the Install button on this page.
+Install Apipheny by clicking the Install button on this page: https://apipheny.io/install

-After you’ve installed Apipheny, open a new or existing Google Sheet and then in the menu at the top, click Add-Ons > Apipheny > Import API
+After you’ve installed Apipheny, open a new or existing Google Sheet and then in the menu at the top, click Add-Ons or Extensions > Apipheny > Import API.

 After you click Import API, the Apipheny add-on will open up as a side panel in your Google Sheet:

-Enter the URL into the API URL Path (JSON / CSV) field, followed by any GET parameters required for your query.
+Next, enter your quickbooks API URL into the API URL Path field of Apipheny, followed by any parameters required for your query.